 When it comes to scripture, telling the scriptures rather than reading them helps them to come alive and helps us to experience them in an entirely new way.
 Therefore, I'm commited not only to telling the stories, but to teaching them as well.
 Learning how to tell biblical stories also helps us to tell other stories.

 Since storytelling is so important to my ministry, I became a certified biblical storyteller (through the Academy for Biblical Storytelling) - and I'm the only certified UU biblical storyteller.
 So far.
-I've just completed the Master Biblical Storyteller Certification (December 2017).
+F0llowing my initial certification, I also became a Master Biblical Storyteller (December 2017).
 For my final project, I wrote a book, Guide To Biblical Storytelling For Military Chaplains.
-I'm also a member of the Network of Biblical Storytellers (NBS), and have presented workshops at the annual NBS Festival Gathering as well as at UU teacher trainings and worship workshops.
+I'm also a member of the Network of Biblical Storytellers (NBS), and have presented workshops at the annual NBS Festival Gathering, for the Interim Ministry Network, and at UU teacher trainings and worship workshops.

 Here you can see me telling the story commonly referred to as "The Woman Caught in Adultery" from the Gospel of John.
 This is a professionally produced video from Ankos Films